p2eengineering/kalp-studio-documentation/docs/Dev-documentation/Articles/Smart-contract-and-Kalp-Golang-SDK.md

 ### How to Deploy-

-For deployment after building the smart contract please refer -[Smart Contract Write,Test,Deploy&Interact](https://docs.kalp.studio/Dev-documentation/Kalp-DLT/Smart-Contract-Write-Test-Deploy-Interact/Write-the-smart-contract/)
+For deployment after building the smart contract please refer -[Smart Contract Write,Test,Deploy&Interact](https://docs.KALP.studio/Dev-documentation/KALP-DLT/Smart-Contract-Write-Test-Deploy-Interact/Write-the-smart-contract/)

 ## Ready to use Smart Contract Templates:

-**KRC20 token contract:** implemented(hlink) in Go, utilizing the KalpSDK, provides a comprehensive suite of functionalities for managing digital assets on a blockchain network.
-The contract leverages the Kalp SDK for operations within a blockchain network, providing a framework for issuing, transferring, and managing tokenized assets compliant with the KRC20 standard.
+**KRC20 token contract:** implemented(hlink) in Go, utilizing the KALPSDK, provides a comprehensive suite of functionalities for managing digital assets on a blockchain network.
+The contract leverages the KALP SDK for operations within a blockchain network, providing a framework for issuing, transferring, and managing tokenized assets compliant with the KRC20 standard.

 **KRC721 token contract:**  implemented in Go.
-This contract utilizes the Kalp SDK to facilitate operations within a blockchain network, enabling the creation, management, and transfer of non-fungible tokens (NFTs).
+This contract utilizes the KALP SDK to facilitate operations within a blockchain network, enabling the creation, management, and transfer of non-fungible tokens (NFTs).

-**KRC1155 token contract:**  implemented in Go, utilizing the Kalp SDK for blockchain operations.
+**KRC1155 token contract:**  implemented in Go, utilizing the KALP SDK for blockchain operations.
 The KRC1155 standard enables efficient multi-token transactions and interactions, supporting both fungible and non-fungible token types within a single contract.

 ### Conclusion:

 #### Smart Contracts and the Future of Decentralized Applications (DApps)

 Smart contracts make it possible to automate complex transactions without needing banks or other third parties.
-With the help of the Kalp SDK, developers can build powerful, secure dApps that can handle everything from finance to gaming.
+With the help of the KALP SDK, developers can build powerful, secure dApps that can handle everything from finance to gaming.

 As you continue your journey into blockchain development, remember that smart contracts: